 What is the purpose of this study?
 The study collects and analyzes ongoing data about how the diagnosis and treatment of an acoustic neuroma affect quality of life and what symptoms or problems most impact quality of life.
 The goal is to develop recommendations to improve quality of life in people with acoustic neuromas or determine what treatment strategies least negatively impact quality of life.

 How is the study being done?
-The study is being done via a mailed hard copy questionnaire.
-The questionnaire includes 64 questions relevant to your symptoms and quality of life.
-Most of the questions require simple yes or no answers or ask you to rate a symptom on a scale of 1 to 10.
-Completion of the questionnaire is estimated to take only 10 to 15 minutes.
-A postage-paid, self-addressed envelope is included to return the completed survey.
-Surveys are mailed in the spring and fall.
-The first year you will be asked to complete the survey twice (six months apart), and then, once a year (annually) for approximately 10 years if you choose to continue in the study.
+The study is being done via an electronic REDCap survey.
+The questionnaire includes 104 questions relevant to your symptoms and quality of life.
+Most of the questions require checking a box or rating a symptom on a scale of 1 to 10.
+Completion of the questionnaire is estimated to take approximately 20 minutes.
+The first year you will be asked to complete the survey twice (six months apart), and then once a year (annually) for approximately 10 years if you choose to continue in the study.

 What are my obligations if I agree to participate?
 Participants need only to complete the questionnaire to the best of their ability, honestly answering each of the questions as they pertain to how they are feeling at the time of completing the survey.
 There is no cost to you, and you can withdraw or decline to participate at any time.
 Your decision to participate does not in any way affect your relationship with the Acoustic Neuroma Association (ANA), and no funding from the ANA is being used to complete this study.
 Your personal information is never shared.